 2) Company Values

-To demonstrate your familiarity to the company, use words that are coherent with the company's description of itself.
+To demonstrate your familiarity with the company, use words that are coherent with the company's description of itself.
 These words are mainly available in the "About Us" section of the company, or in the job description itself.

 3) Popular Skill Words

 These skill words are universal.
 For example, employers prefer employees who are "detail-oriented" over, say, 'dedicated'.

-Including these resume keywords will give you an edge over the other resume as they directly demonstrate your fit into the position.
+Including these resume keywords will give you an edge over the other candidates as they directly demonstrate your fit into the position.
 Such keywords usually include "programmed", "designed", "trained", etc.